FTSE falls as Hong Kong unrest hits Asia-exposed stocks

 LONDON, Sept 29 Britain's top share index fell on Monday as unrest in Hong Kong weighed on Asia-exposed stocks and concern over demand for metals hit miners.

-The UK mining index shed 0.9 percent after copper prices sank to their lowest level in almost three months, weighed down by a sharp rise in the dollar and uncertainty about the outlook for growth in China.
+The UK mining index fell 0.7 percent as copper prices sank to their lowest level in almost three months, weighed down by a sharp rise in the dollar and uncertainty about the outlook for growth in China.

-Concern over the situation in Hong Kong also hit the market.
-Democracy protesters defied volleys of tear gas and police baton charges in the centre of the global financial hub on Monday, in one of the biggest challenges Beijing has faced since the Tiananmen Square crackdown 25 years ago.
+Investors trimmed their exposure to companies with a strong presence in Asia amid the heaviest unrest in Hong Kong since China took back control of the former British colony two decades ago.

 "Events in Hong Kong are unfortunately adding to pre-existing nerves with regards to the outlook for China - a key export market for the miners," said Keith Bowman, equity analyst at Hargreaves Lansdown.